The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🌌 The Starry Night (1889)

 Probablement le tableau le plus célèbre de Van Gogh, La Nuit étoilée est une œuvre peinte depuis la fenêtre de sa chambre à l’asile de Saint-Rémy-de-Provence.
-Ce ciel vibrant, ces étoiles tourbillonnantes, ce village apaisé... tout semble vivre sous l’impulsion d’un souffle cosmique. À la fois tourmentée et apaisante, cette peinture incarne la puissance émotionnelle de son style.
+Ce ciel vibrant, ces étoiles tourbillonnantes, ce village apaisé... tout semble vivre sous l’impulsion d’un souffle cosmique. À la fois tourmentée et apaisante, cette peinture incarne la puissance émotionnelle de son style.The Starry Night - Van Gogh - High-end reproductions of paintings and artworks

 📍Where to see it?
 Museum of Modern Art (MoMA) – New York

-🌻 Sunflowers (1888-89)
+🌻 The Sunflowers (1888-89)

 Van Gogh painted several versions of his Sunflowers, notably in Arles, to decorate the room of his friend Gauguin.
-These bright flowers, turned towards the sun, have become his quintessential symbol.
+These bright flowers, turned towards the sun, have become his ultimate symbol.
 They represent both the energy of life and the fragility of the moment.

 📍Where to see them?
 National Gallery – London, Neue Pinakothek – Munich, Van Gogh Museum – Amsterdam